Traveling-wave solutions and structure-preserving numerical methods for a hyperbolic approximation of the Korteweg-de Vries equation: Numerical experiments

 \section{Numerical experiments}

 In this section, we present the numerical results that validate the effectiveness and accuracy of the proposed methods for solving the KdVH system.
+We study solutions involving one or two solitons; a step-like initial condition leading to a dispersive shock wave has already been studied in \cite{besse2022perfectly}.
 We have implemented the numerical methods in Julia \cite{bezanson2017julia}.
 The spatial semidiscretizations and the Petviashvili method use SBP operators provided by the package SummationByPartsOperators.jl \cite{ranocha2021sbp}, wrapping FFTW \cite{frigo2005design} for Fourier methods.
 We use CairoMakie.jl \cite{danisch2021makie} to visualize the results.
 The code to reproduce all numerical experiments is available in our reproducibility repository \cite{biswas2024travelingRepro}.